tmushayahama/noctua-form-base-rt/README.md

 ## 📄 License

-This project is part of the Pango repository.
+This project is part of the Noctua repository.
 See the repository's LICENSE file for details.